Skip to content

 ProblemCauseFix

-Skill not foundNot installedRun npx skills add <source>
+Skill not foundNot installedRun npx skills add <source> (or archon skill install for the bundled Archon skills)

 Too many skillsContext budget exceededReduce to 2-3 most relevant skills per node